justingebert/b4-hypnobuddy/deployment-docu.md

 - als naechstes: add cloud run to firebase hosting -> acrtivte coudl run api
 - doch eher switchen auf vercel fuer froontend hosting

--vercel sem very easy to use but i had some issues with the vite directory structure how to deploy:
+-vercel sem very easy to use but i had some issues with the vite directory structure -> modifiy build command
+- after some more digging on stackoverflow i found a post that said i need to set the cookie proxy to true which made the hole thing work
+- now i wil ltry to deploy using firebase again becasue i have the github actions for it-> it works
+- removed vercel again usign cli
+- next step is gh action for docker build and push to dockerhub, terraform apply
+- then test those with a seprate branch
+- remove all the logs from the backend

+how to deploy:
 - db -> mongodb atlas ui
 - frontend: